 However, homeowners with separate earthquake insurance or flood insurance policies most likely have coverage for many of the secondary hazards caused by volcanoes.
 Triple-I states that mudflows and flooding usually have coverage from flood policies purchased through FEMA’s National Flood Insurance Program (NFIP) or private insurers.
 Tsunami damage may be covered by payouts from a flood policy for water damage and payouts from an earthquake policy for structural damage.
 Earthquakes caused by volcanoes are typically covered by earthquake insurance, but landslides not caused by seismic activity are not.

 What other natural disasters are covered under homeowners insurance?

 Volcanic eruptions are not the only natural disasters covered by homeowners insurance policies.
 Aside from volcanic eruptions, some of the natural disasters that are likely covered under your homeowners insurance include tornadoes, hurricanes, lightning, explosions, extreme cold and fire.
-Homeowners insurance typically does not cover damages caused by earthquakes, floods, tsunamis or mudslides.

 What should you do if your home is damaged by a volcanic eruption or another natural disaster?